• facebook

 Here are the detailed steps –

-1. Create a new account for the migration and also grant the full access rights to each mailbox for the respective account.
+1. Create a new account for the migration and grant full access rights to each mailbox for the respective account.
 Run the PowerShell cmdlet.

 Get-Mailbox -ResultSize unlimited | Add-MailboxPermission -AccessRights FullAccess -User <the user account name>

-2. Allow the impersonation right to the user.
-It is very important to have the impersonation rights for a large size migration.
+2. Allow the impersonation right to the user as it is crucial for a large size migration.
 Run the cmdlet.

 New-ManagementRoleAssignement -Role ApplicationImpersonation -User <username>